aamiri42/aamiri42/README.md

 Currently a Data Scientist at Hedwig Xpress, and previously built clinical NLP/LLM pipelines at UCSF Radiation Oncology.
 M.S. in Data Science and Artificial Intelligence from the University of San Francisco, B.S. in Statistical Data Science from UC Davis.

-Open to Data Science / ML Engineering roles.
+Open to Data Science & AI / ML Engineering roles.

 ## Projects